-5.1.4.2 Strength of authentication data (FIA\SOS.1)
+7.1.4.6 Verification of secrets (FIA SOS.1)

-- FIA\SOS.1.1 The TSF shall provide a mechanism to verify that secrets meet the following: - a) for each attempt to use the authentication mechanism, the probability that a random attempt will succeed is less than one in 1,000,000; - b) for multiple attempts to use the authentication mechanism during a one minute period, the probability that a random attempt during that minute will succeed is less than one in 100,000; and - c) any feedback given during an attempt to use the authentication mechanism will not reduce the probability below the above metrics. - Application Note: Some authentication functions depend on cryptographic functions, such as certificate-based client authentication.
+- FIA_SOS.1.1 The TSF shall provide a mechanism to verify that secrets meet the following quality metric: - a) the probability that a secret can be obtained by an attacker during the lifetime of the secret is less than 2^-20

+Application note: Some authentication functions depend on cryptographic functions, such as certificate-based client authentication.
 No strength of function analysis is provided in this ST for these, nor for any cryptographic key generation functions that may be a part of the identification and authentication mechanisms.

-5.1.4.3 Authentication (FIA\UAU.1)
+7.1.4.7 Timing of authentication (FIA UAU.1)

-- FIA\UAU.1.1 The TSF shall allow all functions allowed to be performed by the individual pseudouser assigned by the authorized administrator for started procedures (started tasks) and administrator-specified access to specific data via HTTP, FTP, or LDAP on behalf of the user to be performed before the user is authenticated. - FIA\UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on the behalf of that user.
+- FIA_UAU.1.1 The TSF shall allow - a) the information flow covered by the Network Information Flow Control Policy; - b) all functions allowed to be performed by the individual pseudouser assigned by the authorized administrator for started procedures (started tasks) - c) administrator-specified anonymous access to specific data via HTTP, FTP, or LDAP on behalf of the user to be performed before the user is authenticated.

+The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.

-Application note: In z/OS, predefined jobs known as started procedures (or started tasks) may be started automatically, or by an operator who has the required privileges.
+In z/OS, predefined jobs known as started procedures (or started tasks) may be started automatically, or by an operator who has the required privileges.
 Those started tasks operate under a pseudo-user-ID assigned to them by the system administrator when the started task job was created and stored in a protected data set. z/OS allows the definition of protected user IDs for this purpose.
 Protected user IDs don't have a password or password phrase associated with them and cannot be used to log in under TSO or UNIX.
 They need to be defined in RACF and they are bound by the same RACF access control rules as a normal user.
 Activities performed by such a started task are accounted to the pseudo-user-ID assigned to them and not with the ID of the operator that started those tasks (because, in most cases, the operator would not know what those started tasks are doing and the operator would not be allowed to access the resources that the started tasks needs access to).
-No "user authentication" is performed for started tasks.
-Instead, they can only be started from predefined libraries.
+No "user authentication" is performed for started tasks, Instead, they can only be started from predefined libraries.
 Write access to those libraries needs to be restricted to system administrators.